 When adding text to a custom pin, can be more complicated since it is a significantly more delicate process than simply changing the color options or getting a different plating.
 The challenges that you will often face when adding text to custom lapel pins are as follows.

-- Readability: if you make the text too small, no one can read it with naked eye, which defeats the whole purpose of having the text in the first place.
+- Readability: if you make the text too small, no one can read it with the naked eye, which defeats the whole purpose of having the text in the first place.
 If you make it too big, it won’t fit or even if it does, it will cover the actual image.

 - Competition with Decoration: While there are plenty of lapel pins with just a line of snazzy text, a more pro customer will want some visual decoration to be included with the text.
 Or even, consider whether to use the text at all since “a picture speaks a thousand words.”